wadehuber/csc110examples/csc110examples/src/videoexamples/dataexpressions/README.md

 - Constants.java [VIDEO](https://youtu.be/mPCuI972gSA) (2:13): Constants can be declared with `final` and are not allowed to be changed

+- UsingStrings.java [Video](https://youtu.be/UNwqbgPCId4) (2:33): Goes over how to declare string variables and how to get user input using a Scanner to read a string

 ## Expressions

 - IntegerDivision.java [VIDEO](https://youtu.be/OBO4z4GkikM) (3:56): This program goes over the division in Java